 SNIA will be out and about in February in San Francisco and Santa Clara, CA, focused on their security, container, and file storage activities.

 February 14-17 2017, join SNIA in San Francisco at the RSA Conference in the OASIS Interop: KMIP & PKCS11 booth S2115.
-OASIS and SNIA member companies will be demonstrating OASIS Key Management Interoperability Protocol (KMIP) through live interoperability across all participants. … Continue reading
+OASIS and SNIA member companies will be demonstrating OASIS Key Management Interoperability Protocol (KMIP) through live interoperability across all participants.
+SNIA representatives will be on hand in the booth to answer questions about the Storage Security Industry Forum KMIP Conformance Test Program, which enables organizations with KMIP implementations to validate the protocol conformance of those products and meet market requirements for secure, plug-and-play storage solutions.… Continue reading

 October 13th, 2016

 SNIA’s 18th Storage Developer Conference is officially a success, with 124 general and breakout sessions; Cloud Interoperability, Kinetic Storage, and SMB3 plugfests; ten Birds-of-a-Feather Sessions, and amazing networking among 450+ attendees.
 Sessions on NVMe over Fabrics won the title of most attended, but Persistent Memory, Object Storage, and Performance were right behind.
 Many thanks to SDC 2016 Sponsors, who engaged attendees in exciting technology discussions.… Continue reading

 Today’s storage world would appear to have been divided into three major and mutually exclusive categories: block, file and object storage.
 The marketing that shapes much of the user demand would appear to suggest that these are three quite distinct animals, and many systems are sold as exclusively either SAN for block, NAS for file or object.
 And object is often conflated with cloud, a consumption model that can in reality be block, file or object.